Juul/notdhcpserver/README.md

 . cross_compile_env.sh
 ```

+If you don't have a compiled sudowrt-firmware handy, and you don't want to wait, you should be able to download a pre-compiled version [here](https://builds.sudomesh.org/toolchains/).

 Now you can cross-compile with:

 ```
 make
 ```

 This will set a bunch of environment variables for the current shell.